eigenfoo/cryptics/docs/datasheet.md

 ## Uses

-### Has the dataset been used for any tasks already?
-Is there a repository that links to any or all papers or systems that use the dataset?
+### Has this dataset been used for any tasks already?
+Is there a repository that links to any or all papers or systems that use this dataset?

 The most immediate use case is for cryptic crossword constructors and solvers, both as a lookup table for answers and also to see how an answer has been clued